EmanuelGustafzon/EmanuelGustafzon/README.md

 Every day, I strive to learn and develop my skills further, and I'm capable of crafting solutions from concept to deployment.
 I particularly enjoy writing logic and can seamlessly transition between frontend and backend development.

-My primary focus has been TypeScript, a language I feel comfortable with.
-Recently, I've discovered a newfound passion for C# with Entity Framework and Azure as my cloud provider.
-I have also used python during my studies.
+My favorite languages are TypeScript and C#, The syntax and ecosystems are very enjoyble in my opinion.
+I have explored different languages like C, Python and Kotlin and I enjoy learning new languages because it broaders my perspective.

 I studied at Code Institute in 2022 and have been coding continuously ever since.
+This austumn I will study at EC Utbildningen to become a .net developer.

 I'm currently seeking job opportunities as a developer, so please feel free to contact me at emanuel.gustafzon@gmail.com.